Mishakaandorp/Fetal_neonatal_DDPM/README.md

 - Generate pathological label augmentations on the provided (healthy) label image.
 - Relabel and resize to image dimensions 160x160x160 for Fetal/Neonatal MRI synthesis.
 - Generate MRI images utilizing Fetal&Neonatal-DDPM, the trained model (See model weights below).
-- Upsample and upscale to original dimensions (Note: it needs to have the original MRI to know the scaling factor).
+- Upsample and upscale to original dimensions (Note: it needs to have the original MRI to know the scaling factor for upscaling).

 ### 🚀 Generate your own synthetic fetal and neonatal MRIs

 You can add your own label images and MRIs to ``` /Dataset/... ```.

 Change the dataset in ``` /scripts/synthetic_label_map_generation_pipeline_example.sh ``` and run the pipeline.

 ### 🧠 Model Weights